 Equalfeeces are also a great option for drying the dogs out after our walks.
 I opted for the Dog Suit design, which covers all four legs and leaves a cut out so your dog can still go to the toilet.
 There are a range of styles available, including the Dog Jumper, which covers the front legs or a Tankie, which just covers your dog’s body.
 I put Woody and Hen in them after we’ve been out, however you can use it to keep your dog warm and dry while they’re walking if you prefer.

 Toby and Alexander Dog Robes

-DOGSCLOSURE: Toby and Alexander Dog Robes are one of my Photography for Dog Business clients.
+DOGSCLOSURE: Toby and Alexander Dog Robes are one of my clients.

 Toby and Alexander Dog Robes are based in Cornwall and create dressing gown style drying microfibre robes for dogs.
 The robes pop over your dog’s head and tie around their middle.
 They’re perfect for after days at the beach or the dreaded bath at home.
 If your dog likes to roll around as they dry (like Woody does!) the fastening can come loose but it’s still one of our go to products, as they’re so easy to slip on and off.
 The robes are available in a range of colours, including red, blue grey, seafoam and mizzle.
 They’re available in sizes XXS to XXXL making them the perfect choice for all sorts of breeds.
 The microfibre is quick drying and these